Deborah Rudibaugh

 Mom just says it's a dead animal.

-Dude, just cover it up.
+Dude, should cover it up?

 So that's exactly what I did.
+I just covered it up.

 You knew it was Jake in the manure pile.